 9. This salad can be made ahead and chilled or served right away.

-10. The salad will keep in the fridge for several days and is delicious to pull out for a tasty low-carb lunch later in the week!
+10. The Greek Chicken Salad will keep in the fridge for several days and it’s delicious to pull out for a tasty low-carb lunch later in the week!

 Weekend Food Prep: